CamDavidsonPilon/tdigest/README.md

  - `percentile(p)`: return the `p`th percentile.
 Example: `p=50` is the median.
  - `cdf(x)`: return the CDF the value `x` is at.
  - `trimmed_mean(p1, p2)`: return the mean of data set without the values below and above the `p1` and `p2` percentile respectively.
+ - `serialize()`: return a Python dictionary of the TDigest and internal Centroid values.
+ - `deserialize()`: update from serialized dictionary values into the TDigest object.